PEtab-dev/PEtab/README.md

 PEtab is built around [SBML](http://sbml.org/) and based on tab-separated values (TSV) files.
 It is meant as a standardized way to provide information for parameter estimation, which is out of the current scope of SBML.
-This includes for example:
+This includes, for example:

   - Specifying and linking measurements to models